Jumaruba/topic-publish-subscriber/README.md

 # SDLE Project

 SDLE Project for group T3G14.
+For more information about the project, check the [report](https://github.com/Jumaruba/topic-publish-subscriber/blob/master/doc/report.pdf)

 **Final grade**: 20.0